frain-dev/convoy-website/content/blog/sending-webhooks-with-gin.md

    - Tutorial
    - Engineering
 featured: false
-description: Build a todo API with Gin library, and send webhook events to an endpoint for every CRUD operation.
+description: Build a todo API with the Gin library, and send webhook events to an endpoint for every CRUD operation using the convoy Go SDK.
 published_at: 2022-12-08T16:00:00.000+00:00
 ---